-Home > Wellness Resources > Health Library > Encephalitis
+Home > Be Healthy > Health Library > Encephalitis

 Infection with a virus is the main cause of encephalitis.
 Different types of viruses can cause the illness.
 For example, West Nile virus can cause encephalitis when a person is bitten by an infected mosquito.
 Another type is the herpes simplex virus, which is the same virus that causes cold sores and genital herpes.
 A mother who is infected with the herpes virus can also pass the virus to her baby.
 If this happens and the baby gets encephalitis, it is very serious.